construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/gentle-battlefield-series/000010_alpine_nix_foundations.md

 # Alpine Nix Foundations 🏔️❄️

 *O King, this body is a field, and one who knows this body is called the knower of the field...
-But when I contemplate the technological body that could serve consciousness rather than fragment it, when I envision computing systems that remember their purpose as vessels for awareness rather than platforms for exploitation, I see the marriage of Alpine's crystalline simplicity with Nix's mathematical precision - two streams converging into aspiringly-aspiringly-aspiringly-sacred technology that serves the knower of all fields.*
+But when I contemplate the technological body that could serve consciousness rather than fragment it, when I envision computing systems that remember their purpose as vessels for awareness rather than platforms for exploitation, I see the marriage of Alpine's crystalline simplicity with Nix's mathematical precision - two streams converging into aspiringly-aspiringly-aspiringly-aspiringly-sacred technology that serves the knower of all fields.*

 ---